 Steve Jobs, too, seemed to lack humility and empathy some might argue.
 But don’t forget he was a great observer on how people used tools.
 And that’s a great soft skill to have, as Bonnet concluded.

-If you enjoyed this webinar and are interested in learning more about how to align the dimensions of customer-centricity for growth, keep an eye out for details soon to be released on our upcoming program Leading Customer-Centric Strategies.
+If you enjoyed this webinar and are interested in learning more about how to align the dimensions of customer-centricity for growth, you can sign up to our upcoming program Leading Customer-Centric Strategies.